 How to Find What Skills You Possess

-Emphasizing on your skills is an important aspect of a job search.
-In fact, these should be clearly highlighted on your job application if you want to create a first impression on recruiters.
+Emphasizing your skills is an important aspect of a job search.
+In fact, these should be clearly highlighted on your job application if you want to create a good impression on recruiters.

 If you are unsure about your skills, try finding answers to the following question as these will help you recognize your skillset.

 Identify those tasks that encourage you or make you feel highly competitive.
 Probably, if you have served in various roles in which you thoroughly enjoyed answering clients’ questions and satisfactorily resolving different queries, then these can be mentioned as “good communication skills” or “excellent customer service skills” on a resume.